basisproject/basisproject.github.io/faq.md

 ## How do you define meeting a social need?

-Because we define orders as a sign of direct demand, for our purposes "meeting a social need" means filling some amount of orders over a certain period of time.
-How many orders and how much time really depends on the region and the company, but the general metric is: how much direct demand is there for your products and services?
+Effectively, building or doing things for others without deriving profit.

 ## Doesn't removing the need for profit make companies less efficient?

 This depends entirely on what you're optimizing for.
 If you're optimizing for the company's personal gain at the expense of the rest of society and the environment, then yes, removing profit makes things less efficient.

 People who advocate for markets/capitalism talk of needs and prices being subjective.
 In that case, it follows that efficiency must also be subjective and cannot be used as an objective measure.
 It also follows that nothing is ever *just efficient*, but rather *efficient at something*.
 Is a whale efficient?
 It certainly is when holding its breath.
 However the same whale might not be an efficient trapeze artist.
+Let's also not forget that "lowering costs" might be the mark of an efficient company under a capitalist system, but most often lowering costs just means *externalizing costs*.
+That's not efficient, that's forcing your dirty laundry on everyone else.

 So when people say a company is "efficient" what exactly does this mean?
 For our purposes, it will be efficient at meeting a social need as an integrated part of a community.